CoFH/cofh.github.io/docs/hardened-glass/index.md

 Obtaining
 ---------

-Hardened glass can only be harvested by dismantling it with a [crescent hammer](/docs/crescent-hammer/) or by breaking it with a [Silk Touch](https://minecraft.gamepedia.com/Silk_Touch) enchanted pickaxe.
+Hardened glass can only be harvested by dismantling it with a [wrench](/docs/wrenches/) or by breaking it with a [Silk Touch](https://minecraft.gamepedia.com/Silk_Touch) enchanted pickaxe.

 ### Induction Smelter